GivEnergy/giv_tcp/README.md

+# GivTCP
-TCP Modbus connection to MQTT for Givenergy Battery/PV Invertors
+## TCP Modbus connection to MQTT for Givenergy Battery/PV Invertors

 This project allows connection to the GivEnergy invertors via TCP Modbus.
 Access is through the native Wifi/Ethernet dongle can be connected to through either the local LAN network or directly through the inbuilt SSID AP.